plone/documentation/docs/classic-ui/page-templates/index.md

 # Page Templates in Plone Classic UI

-These instructions and resources will help you develop Classic-UI pages.
+These instructions and resources will help you develop classic-ui pages.

-When you visit the Plone backend with a web browser, you will reach the Classic-UI.
-These pages are generated with Classic Plone Browser Views and Page Templates.
+When you visit the Plone backend with a web browser, you will reach the classic-ui.
+These pages are generated with classic Plone browser views and page templates.

-This chapter covers developing Page Templates.
-Browser views are documented in-depth in (another chapter)
+This chapter covers developing page templates.
+Browser views are documented in-depth in [views](../views.md)
 # Contents

 * Page Templates